umbraroze/BitmapCrusher/bitmap_crusher/README.txt

 The program will output images as either binary files or as a Turbo Pascal unit source code (so graphics can be nicely packed inside your executable).

+I originally wanted to write this in Turbo Pascal itself, but the problem is that TP doesn't exactly handle modern image formats too well.
+I tried parsing XPM bitmaps, but XPM data itself varies by encoder and it would have needed some serious trickery to get right.
+I tried both the bit twiddling and using the actual graphics commands to draw the XPM on screen and then dumping it with GetImage, but the solutions really weren't optimal.
+I wanted to write this in C++ to get some exercise in that language, but heck, I thought I'd learn Rust instead.

 BGI bitmap documentation
 ------------------------